eXascaleInfolab/bench-vldb20/README.md

 ## Datasets customization

-- We publish all the datasets used in this paper.
-The datasets can be found in  `TestingFramework/bin/Debug/data/`
+- All the datasets used in this paper can be found in:  `TestingFramework/bin/Debug/data/`
-- To add a dataset to the benchmark
+- To a new add a dataset to the benchmark
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline